 Put reconciliation into action and be part of a movement that is winning case after case: for people, for planet, for future generations and for all our relations.

 To ensure that their rights were being respected and that the planning commission’s recommendations would be upheld, the First Nations partnered with two Yukon-based conservation organizations – Canadian Parks and Wilderness Society-Yukon and the Yukon Conservation Society – to take the Yukon Government to the Yukon Supreme Court.
 They won.
 However, the subsequent judgment by the Yukon Court of Appeal left a loophole that would allow the Yukon Government to modify the plan to increase development in the Peel.

 In December 2015, the First Nations of Na-Cho Nyak Dun, Tr’ondëk Hwëch’in, and Vuntut Gwitchin, along with the two conservation organizations, applied for leave to appeal to the Supreme Court of Canada.
-In June 2016, leave to appeal was granted and the case will be heard on March 22 2017.
+In June 2016, leave to appeal was granted and the case was heard in March 2017.

 On December 1st, 2017, the Supreme Court ruled that the (previous) Yukon government did not respect the land use planning process agreed upon with the First Nations.

 This Supreme Court judgment sets a precedent for how modern treaties will be interpreted in Yukon Territory and across Canada.
 It reminds Yukon and all Canadians about the vital place of modern treaties in Canada’s constitutional fabric:

 CANADIAN PARKS AND WILDERNESS SOCIETY • YUKON CONSERVATION SOCIETY •

 TAYU HAYWARD PHOTOGRAPHY